Razano26/Kubekit/README.md

-# K3s Essentials
+# Kubekit

-This repository provides a straightforward approach to deploying essential services on a K3s cluster.
+This repository provides a straightforward approach to deploying essential services on a kubernetes cluster.
 Below is a list of applications, their descriptions, relevant links, and the current documentation status.

 ## Applications
 | Application | Description | Source | Status |